The Trouble with Jesus

 End at the Beginning

 “Whatever measure you use in giving-large or small-it will be used to measure what is given back to you.”
-So if you want the blessing, the favor, the mercy and grace of God, the spiritual principle is give the same to others so it will be given and afforded to you: love, forgiveness, mercy wrapped together into grace.
+So if you want the blessing, the favor, the mercy, and grace of God, the spiritual principle is give the same to others so it will be given and afforded to you: love, forgiveness, mercy wrapped together into grace.

-Jesus began this lesson by saying this is for those willing to hear, listen, attend to and live out in your own lives.
+Jesus began this lesson by saying this is for those willing to hear, listen, attend to and live it in your own lives.
 Only a revolutionary spiritual position would reverse the societal and cultural norms of behavior that destroy and oppress others.
 And yes, it is moralistic, aspirational, but realistic?

 Jesus answered that with his own life.
 Good leaders can’t ask followers to do what they won’t do themselves.
 But he did.
 He turned the other cheek to those who beat him, and his coat was stripped off as he was hung naked on a cross.
 He called out to God to forgive those who would have him dead.
 He loved his enemies then and extends that same love now.